Angler Science: How our angler members contribute to the science behind TU conservation

 Stream Temperature Monitoring

 Trout prefer cold water, often less than 65°F, and stream temperature has a strong influence on their well-being.
 TU restoration projects often target improving stream temperatures, and keeping a record of temperature variability and trends can be an important tool to help confirm the success of these efforts or identify where further work is needed.
 Waterproof data logging thermometers offer a simple, affordable means to fill this need.
 Check out our Temperature Monitoring Primer for TU chapters, as well as our Stream Temperature Monitoring Handbook.

 Didymo is a small diatom that causes a big problem: large algae mats that smother stream substrates.
 TU is working with scientists at the University of Idaho to help collect water samples in order to better understand the distribution of this noxious algae.

 Eastern Shale Gas Monitoring

 Development of shale gas threatens stream systems from Pennsylvania to West Virginia as fracking chemicals and other contaminants enter brook trout streams.
-Through Trout Unlimited's Pennsylvania Coldwater Conservation Corps, members there have been actively monitoring streams for signs of Marcellus shale development, including changes in basic water quality parameters.
+Through Trout Unlimited's Pennsylvania Coldwater Conservation Corps, members there have been actively monitoring streams for signs of shale gas development, including changes in basic water quality parameters.
 Meanwhile, volunteers in West Virginia and Virginia are monitoring areas currently experiencing shale gas development, as well as collecting baseline data in areas which are likely to be developed in the future.
 Catch up on their activities on the WV-VA Shale Gas Monitoring Project page.
+Located near some of the best public lands in the East, volunteers from the Tiadaghton Chapter are monitoring trout streams for impacts from shale gas development as part of the PATU Coldwater Conservation Corps.
+Data collected is used to characterize impacts from shale gas development activities and establish baseline conditions in streams not yet affected.

 Stream Water Quality